pulumi/docs/pulumi-hugo/BLOGGING.md

 ## Done?
 Submit!

 When you're ready to submit your post for review, issue a Pull Request against the `master` branch of the repo, and the team will have a look.
-Once merged &mdash; provided its `date` has passed the post will be deployed to https://www.pulumi.com/.
+Once merged, the post will be deployed to https://www.pulumi.com/.

 ## Publicize your blog